 Skanska will employ our budget management process from the control budget and throughout the project using Target Value Design.
 Once the targets are established for each package, all subsequent drawings and specifications will be measured against this control value to identify conformance or variance.
-We will be in constant communication with BLRB Architects as the drawings and specifications are developed to give the team real-time feedback and creative solutions to keep the project on budget.
+We will be in constant communication with DOWA-IBI as the drawings and specifications are developed to give the team real-time feedback and creative solutions to keep the project on budget.

-Each revision will be analyzed for cost and schedule impact and communicated to the team.
+We will analyze any changes to cost and schedule with each revision and communicate these changes to the team.
 All revisions from the control budget will be tracked for decision by the District regarding whether the change will be incorporated into the project.
 This method will keep the project on budget during preconstruction, GMP and through project completion.

 - First estimate The foundation of our budget control is a very solid and comprehensive first estimate.
 This estimate will become the control estimate for the life of the project and will form the basis of the Target Value Design process. - Value options We will encourage subcontractor and vendor sponsored ideas for providing value during bidding and construction.
-GMP add alternates are also possible solutions for protecting the budget while allowing for added operational sustainability value during construction. - Methodical subcontracting practices Bidding and subcontracting based on clear and concise documents and bid package instructions means there will be no holes or gaps that could turn into change order requests.
+Add alternates are also possible solutions for protecting the budget while allowing for added operational sustainability value during construction. - Methodical subcontracting practices Bidding and subcontracting based on clear and concise documents and bid package instructions means there will be no holes or gaps that could turn into change order requests.
 We conduct post-bid interviews with subcontractors to ensure there are no misunderstandings about scope.
-This foundation of "tight" subcontracting means that we will not bring unnecessary scope gap issues to the table. - Monitor costs during construction Every potential cost will be tracked in an open book format using a Cost
+This foundation of "tight" subcontracting means that we will not bring unnecessary scope gap issues to the table. - Monitor costs during construction Every potential cost will be tracked in an open book format using a Cost Event Log (CE) and resolved quickly by our team.
+We will also help you to forecast potential future costs during construction.
+It is our experience that the faster issues are resolved, the less risk and better value we receive in quality, schedule and cost.